xslendix/yrosd/yros.md

 SETUP MODE
 ----------
+1. Create a Wi-Fi network in AP mode with no password.
-1. Create an AF_BLUETOOTH socket and start listening for a single connection.
+2. Create a TCP socket and start listening for a single connection.
    If connection is dropped when configuration is incomplete, delete current temporary configuration from memory then re-listen again for a new connection.
-2. Send a magic header: `YROSsetup<YROS version>\r\n`
+3. Send a magic header: `YROSsetup<YROS version>\r\n`
-3. Await for client to send data (`usersettings.toml` contents).
+4. Await for client to send data (`usersettings.toml` contents).
 If data is invalid, send response `SETUP_ERR_INVALID`.
-4. Await for client to send `SETUP_CLIENT_OK`.
+5. Await for client to send `SETUP_CLIENT_OK`.
 Handle cases otherwise.
-5. Write data to `/data/usersettings.toml` and return to INITIALIZATION MODE appropriately.
+6. Write data to `/data/usersettings.toml` and return to INITIALIZATION MODE appropriately.
+7. Close the AP.

 AUTH MODE
 ---------